MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 - A `UserProfile` class for the user information that the bot will collect.
 - A `ConversationFlow` class to control our conversation state while gathering user information.
-- An inner `ConversationFlow.Question` enumeration for tracking where we are in the conversation.
+- An inner `ConversationFlow.Question` enumeration for tracking where you are in the conversation.

 ## [JavaScript](#tab/javascript)